 2. Plan

-If the school decides SEND support is needed, a tailored plan is created to support the child.
+If the school decides SEN support is needed, a tailored plan is created to support the child.
 This could include extra support during lessons or perhaps adjustments to how the lessons are taught.

 3. Do